I finally finished the laundry, though I’m not sure how it piled up so fast.

 Right in my lap.

-I’ll call the vet, because no animal should smell that nasty.
+I’ll call the veterinarian because no animal should smell that nasty.

-The floors got mopped, the house smells piney fresh, and the couches were washed again.
+The floors got mopped, the house smells piney fresh, and the couches got washed again.

-Heron went fishing early this morning, then came home, took his dog, and headed out hiking at Seven Islands.
+My crazy Heron went fishing this morning, came home, grabbed his dog, and went hiking at Seven Islands State Birding Park.

-I told him the weather was too cold for either activity.
+I told him it was too cold to do either of those.

 I’m doing my best to ignore the change of power.